OilProducts/fz/README.md

 the corpus directory.
 Use `--corpus-dir` to change where these inputs are saved.
 Basic block transition coverage via breakpoints is always enabled.
+Provide `--seed-dir` to load an initial set of files as seeds.

 Each saved input is keyed by a hash of the coverage it produced.
 Samples are written as JSON files containing the executed basic block transitions, the input bytes